 Yet the shooter shouted in cry and anger, for certainly a bullet would pierce a hole in a man’s heart, “Do yah forgive me now?!”

 To his hope’s misfortune, the prisoner stood his ground.
 He said, “Yes, Yang, even now I forgive you.”

 It took a trail of two consecutive bullets to bring Yin on the brink of bleeding out.
-He was coughing out blood.
-His physical vessel was aflame.
+He was already coughing out blood, his physical vessel aflame.
 The bullets had pierced many organs.
-While his strength was declining, he uttered with a smile, “I still forgive you everything, Yang.”
+Though his strength was declining, he uttered with a smile, “I still forgive you everything, Yang.”

 “But wait,” he thought.
 “What if I didn’t kill yah.
 What if I patched your wounds?
 And threw yah off to a dark basement?
 Surely, you wouldn’t forgive me.”

 “Even then, my dearest friend, I would forgive you.”

 The universe is capable of the greatest forgiveness.